Of Cherry Trees and Kleinhuisies

 The answer came swiftly:

 CHERRY TREE!
-That immediately brought an important history lesson – or myth? – to mind.
+That immediately brought an important history lesson – well, myth actually – to mind.
 Didn’t Des Lindbergh warn us about this in the sixties?
 Have a listen:

 In Suriname, which was a Dutch colony (our explorer Levaillant was born there) this cherry Eugenia uniflora is known as Monkimonki Kersie – or Monkey Cherry.
 Because the seeds are distributed by fruit-eating birds it can become a weed in suitable sub-tropical habitats – like ours – displacing native flora.